silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

 ### Replacing the logger

-Monolog comes by default with SilverStripe, but you may use another PSR-3 compliant logger, if you wish.
+Monolog comes by default with Silverstripe CMS, but you may use another PSR-3 compliant logger, if you wish.
 To do this, set the `SilverStripe\Core\Injector\Injector.Monolog\Logger` configuration parameter, providing a new injector definition.
 For example: